Jimena81/HangmanGame/README.md

 ## Description
 This is a simple Hangman game developed using HTML, CSS, and JavaScript.
 Guess the word before you run out of chances!

-## Demo
-You can try the live game [here](link-to-your-game).

 ## Features
 - Simple and attractive interface.
-- Random words to guess.
+- Random words related with programming to guess.
-- Attempts counter.

 ## How to Play
 1. Open the `index.html` file in your web browser.